Oglebay Norton Corporation

-The Oglebay Norton Corporation was an ore mining company and operated ships on the Great Lakes.
+The Oglebay Norton Corporation was an ore mining company and operated lake freighters on the Great Lakes.
 At one point their flagship was the SS Edmund Fitzgerald through their Columbia Transportation Division.

 History

 The company's roots go back to 1851, when Hewitt & Tuttle, an iron ore brokerage, formed a shipping subsidiary.
 After several mergers over the years, the firm became Oglebay, Norton in 1890, named for Earl Oglebay and David Z. Norton.
 In the 1890s, Oglebay, Norton and Company acted as the sales and shipping agent for Rockefeller's Lake Superior Consolidated Iron Mines.
 The company was incorporated in 1924.
 Oglebay Norton was acquired by Carmeuse Lime & Stone, Inc. in 2008.